gillesdemey/go-dicom/README.md

 This is a fork of github.com/gillesdemey/go-dicom.
 Changes are:

 - Many bug fixes, especially around handling of sequences.
+- Handle non-ASCII characters more properly.
 - Simplify the API.
 All the functions are synchronous.
 - Better library supports around tags & uids.
 - Rudimentary support for writing DICOM files.
 This part is not complete yet.
 - Adds fuzz tests and tests that ensure compatibility with pydicom.

 TODO:
-- Non-utf8 coding system support.
 - A multi-image file.
 Functionality is almost there, but I haven't had time to complete it.
 - Native pixeldata format.
 It'll be parsed as just []byte.